Judge dismisses suit, says Twin Cities restaurant group properly disclosed 3% health charge

 Jon Farnsworth, Ashbach's attorney, declined to comment about the dismissal other than to say the two sides "settled to our client's satisfaction."

-Blue Plate turned to the surcharge in June 2019.
+Blue Plate adopted the surcharge in June 2019.
 It operates numerous dining spots around the metro area.
-In Minneapolis: Mercury, Shindig Event Space, the Freehouse, the Lowry and Longfellow Grill.
-In St. Paul: Groveland Tap and Highland Grill.
-In Edina: Edina Grill.
-In Maple Grove: Three Squares Restaurant.
+In Minneapolis, it runs Mercury, Shindig Event Space, the Freehouse, the Lowry and Longfellow Grill.
+In St. Paul, its properties include Groveland Tap and Highland Grill.
+In Edina, it runs the Edina Grill.
+And in Maple Grove, Three Squares Restaurant.

 In July 2017, the owner of another collection of well-known restaurants became the first in the Twin Cities area to apply such a dining surcharge.
 Kim Bartmann, whose holdings include Barbette, the Red Stag and other dining destinations, said she made the surcharge known to her customers rather than "raising prices here and there" on various menu items.